mikehuisman/aiblog/posts/maml/page.md

 $\text{argmin}_{\theta} \mathbb{E}_{\mathcal{T}_j \backsim p(\mathcal{T})} (  \mathcal{L}_{D^{tr}_j}(\theta^{(s)}_j) ).$

 See the analogy with the double-loop learning process in nature?
 At the inner-level, we are presented with a task $\mathcal{T}_j$ and make some updates.
 At the outer-level, we wish to find a better initialization $\theta$ from which we can learn various tasks more quickly.
+The only difference with evolution is that the individuals (neural networks for each task) share the same initialization!

 test $\backsim$ $\mathbb{E}$